Hassan0397/KontractIQ/README.md

 ## ⚖️ KontractIQ — Intelligence for every clause.

-*Thiw qpp is Built by Hassan Subhani*
+*Thiw app is Built by Hassan Subhani*